yapweijun1996/Codex-v2/checklist.md

 - [x] Increase button and text sizes for easier touch interaction
 - [x] Provide haptic or audio feedback on successful capture
 - [x] Ensure progress indicators remain visible when keyboard is open

+## Collapsible Progress Controls
+- [x] Hide restart, retake, and cancel buttons until the user interacts with the progress bar
+- [x] Toggle the visibility of these buttons when the progress bar is tapped
+- [x] Keep progress text and bar visible in both collapsed and expanded states
+- [x] Add a simple transition so the buttons fade in and out smoothly
+- [x] Allow clicking outside the controls area to collapse them again